Curriculum Vitae for Richard Nance

 Additional Work Experience

-Present Metropolitan Youth Orchestras of Alabama: President of the MYO and teacher at Scrollworks, the educational outreach program.
+2011 Metropolitan Youth Orchestras of Alabama: President of the MYO and teacher at Scrollworks, the educational outreach program.
 As president I liaise with parents and local community contacts concerning performances and fundraising.
-As a teacher for Scrollworks I tutor classical guitar, trumpet, keyboard, drums and music theory
+As a teacher for Scrollworks I tutor classical guitar, trumpet, keyboard, drums and music theory.

 2000 University of Wales, Bangor: